manorrock/aegean/README.md

-This repository has been archived and it is slated to be removed on Jul 1st, 2019.
+# Manorrock Aegean

+This project delivers a Git repository server.